Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Methods

-Turning to detector trajectories, both the LISA and Taiji missions have Keplerian orbital characteristics, maintaining an arm length of 2.5$\sim$ 3 million kilometers.
-To first order in eccentricity, the spacecraft positions in SSB coordinates can be expressed as \cite{Rubbo2004},
+Turning to detector trajectories, both the LISA and Taiji missions follow Keplerian orbits and maintain an arm length of $2.5$--$3$ million kilometers.
+To first order in eccentricity, the spacecraft positions in SSB coordinates can be expressed as \cite{Rubbo2004}:

 where $R = 1 \mathrm{AU}$ represents the radial distance to the guiding center, $e = \dfrac{L}{2 \sqrt{3} R}$ denotes the eccentricity, $\alpha = 2 \pi f_m t + \kappa $ is the orbital phase of the guiding center, and $\beta = \dfrac{2 \pi n}{3} + \lambda (n = 0,1,2)$ describes the relative phase of the spacecraft within the constellation.
 Setting $\kappa = \lambda = 0$ corresponds to the initial ecliptic longitude and orientation of the constellation.